-Customer privacy and Intellectual Property Rights
+Intellectual Property Rights

 To protect the intellectual property right of Golden Power, the Group has registered trademarks for its brands logo and products such as "G Device", "goldenpower" and "Greenergy" in the regions where Golden Power's products are merchandised.
-Additionally, to prevent unauthorised use of the Group's brand, trademarks, and technology, the Group has registered patents for its recently produced items and technologies.
+Additionally, to prevent unauthorized use of the Group's brand, trademarks, and technology, the Group has registered patents for its recently produced items and technologies.

-The Group places significant importance on maintaining the integrity of customers' privacy and intellectual property rights.
+The Group places significant importance on maintaining the integrity of intellectual property rights.
 To safeguard against intellectual property rights infringement throughout the research and development, procurement, production, sales, and external partnerships, the Group has established an intellectual property rights management system in 2017.
 As outlined in the Employees' Manual, employees are required to follow specific procedures to mitigate the risks of confidential data leakage and misuse.